NebulaServices/Nebula/README.md

 > [!NOTE]
 >
 > You can add a custom font as well!
-To do so add this to your :root
+To do so, add this to your `:root`
 >
 > ```css
 > --font-family: /* Font family name */;
 > ```
 >
-> And this to the bottom of your css file/submition:
+> And this to the bottom of your CSS file/submission:
 > ```css
 > @font-face {
 >    font-family: /* Name */;